standsi/Raspberry-Pi-5-VScode-SSH/python_sample_project.md

 `source .venv/bin/activate`
 or use the alias for "source":
 `. .venv/bin/activate`
-10. Finally you are ready to install Blinka and get ready to code!
+10. Finally you are ready to install Blinka.
+Sound good?
+Let's get ready to code!  (for all you Chef Billy Parisi fans!)
 In the terminal with the virtual environment active do:
 ```
 pip3 install --upgrade adafruit-python-shell